digitallyinduced/ihp/Guide/deployment.markdown

 This will connect to the server via SSH and apply the NixOS configuration to the server.

-## Deploying with Shipnix

-Shipnix is a service for deploying NixOS web servers on DigitalOcean with first-class support for IHP.

-Generating a base NixOS configuration for your specific project, Shipnix provides full freedom to configure with ease of use.

-### Account Setup

-Register a new account on [shipnix.io](https://shipnix.io) and follow the instructions to connect to your DigitalOcean account and upload a NixOS image to it.
-This one-time process takes about 10 minutes.

 ### Creating a new project

 Provisioning a new IHP project is straightforward with the IHP starter.
 Read [the IHP starter guide](https://docs.shipnix.io/starters/ihp/) to find out how to set domains, enable https with LetsEncrypt and other common usecases.